gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Sh!"
 Thokmay made a cutting gesture with his hand.
 "Something's watching us."

 Noxy shivered.
 "Is it the tiger?" she whispered.
+Thokmay shook his head.

-She glanced over her shoulder.
-They were only a couple of hundred strides from the fortress gate, but it felt like home and sunlight and safety were a world away.
+Noxy glanced over her shoulder.
+They were only a few hundred strides from the village gate, but it felt like home and sunlight and safety were a world away.
 The forest didn't want them there.
 It didn't want their voices or their boots or the metal of the sword that was somehow in Thokmay's hand even though she hadn't seen him draw it.

 She pressed the heels of her hands to her temples.
 What was happening?
 She couldn't be mind-hearing the forest---could she?
 She must be going crazy.
 It